How to Plant Your New Trees

 9 Easy Steps to Planting Your New Tree

-Call 811 prior to planting your new tree, to have underground utilities located.
+Call 811 before planting your new tree to have underground utilities located.
 It’s the law!

 1) DIG THE HOLE